tomexlol/solo-star-miner-frontend/README.md

 Clicking the Crashed Star one time will make your character mine it for up to 25 minutes without any further clicks.

-A decently sized star can last a single player around 2 to 3 hours.
+A decently sized star can last a single player around 2 to 3 hours worth of Mining.
 This means that, if you find a good Solo Star, you can train your Mining skill for around 3 hours while clicking under 10 times.

 This makes Shooting Stars an ideal "background activity", very doable as you work, study, or watch a movie.